jing-tw/OpenStack/README.md

 cd OpenStack
 git checkout allinone
 ```
-### Step 2: Check the Openstack version that you want to install for the variable OpenStack_RPM_File in allinone/allinone.sh.
+### Step 2: OpenStack Version Check
+Check the Openstack version that you want to install for the variable OpenStack_RPM_File in allinone/allinone.sh.

 ### Step 3: Deploy OpenStack (vagrant version)